Woman who returned Lady Gaga’s French bulldogs is among five arrested in violent pet theft

 The four men are documented gang members, according to police.

-It was not immediately clear if the five had lawyers.
+It was not immediately clear whether the five had lawyers.

 Lady Gaga, whose real name is Stefani Germanotta, had offered a $500,000 reward for the dogs’ safe return, sharing an email to contact.
 At the time of the crime, Lady Gaga was reportedly working on a film in Italy.

-McBride reached out to return the dogs that were taken, Koji and Gustav, through the reward email, police said.
+McBride made contact to return the dogs that were taken, Koji and Gustav, through the reward email, police said.

-A third dog, Asia, escaped the abductors’ clutches, lying next to dog walker, Ryan Fischer, as he bled on the sidewalk, he recalled.
+A third dog, Asia, escaped the abductors’ clutches, lying next to the dog walker, Ryan Fischer, as he bled on the sidewalk, he recalled.

-“I cradled Asia as best I could, thanked her for all the incredible adventures we’d been on together, apologized that I couldn’t defend her brothers, and then resolved that I would still try to save them… and myself,” Fischer wrote on Instagram while he was recovering from what he said was “a very close call with death.”
+“I cradled Asia as best I could, thanked her for all the incredible adventures we’d been on together, apologized that I couldn’t defend her brothers, and then resolved that I would still try to save them … and myself,” Fischer wrote on Instagram while he was recovering from what he said was “a very close call with death.”

 On Feb.
-24, Fischer was walking at about 9:40 p.m. on Sierra Bonita Avenue in Hollywood when a white car approached him and men stepped out, according to a surveillance video of the startling scene.
+24, Fischer was walking about 9:40 p.m. on Sierra Bonita Avenue in Hollywood when a white car approached him and men stepped out, according to a surveillance video of the startling scene.
 As the men struggled with Fisher, he screamed “no, no, no.” Seconds later, one of the men shot him, and Fischer fell back and howled as the car sped off.

 “Help me, I’ve been shot,” he cried out.
 “I’ve been shot.
 Oh my god.”